 As photographed awhile back, …the late-season lower volume of water would freefall for 1,400 feet (427 m) (shown above being sunlit and windblown at the very top) and then cascade down another near 1400 feet before reaching the bottom of the iconic Yosemite Valley, part of Yosemite National Park in western-central California.

-Thanks for viewing, zoom in for a closer look and comments are always welcome.
+Thanks for viewing.
+Comments are always welcome.
 M 🙂

-Thanks for viewing, …and comments are always welcome.
+Thanks for viewing, and comments are always welcome.
 M 🙂

-Thanks for viewing.
-Zoom in for a closer look, and comments are always welcome.
+Zoom in for a closer look and comments are always welcomed.
 M 🙂

 Thanks for viewing.
 Comments are always welcome, and zoom in for a closer look.
 M 🙂